Can OISS Help Me With My Taxes?

 Federal taxes are collected by the U.S. Internal Revenue Service (IRS).
 The IRS website has a page specifically for international students and scholars here.
 This site is very comprehensive.
 Most people prepare their Federal Tax return first, since you will need information from you return to complete your State return.

+State taxes are collected by the California state government.
 The State of California Franchise Tax Board website has instructions and forms for filing State income tax returns.
+They have also provided some helpful resources:

-Sprintax -- Sprintax is a web-based tax tool (affiliated with TurboTax) tailored specifically for non-resident students, scholars, teachers, researchers, trainees and other international education visitors with visa types F, H, J, L, M, Q and green card immigration status.
+Sprintax is a web-based tax tool (affiliated with TurboTax) tailored specifically to the needs of non-resident students, scholars, teachers, researchers, trainees and other international education visitors with visa types F, H, J, L, M, Q and green card immigration status.
+Students and scholars are welcome to use or consult with the tax preparation service of their choosing; Sprintax is not the only service available.

 Frequently Asked Questions:

-The deadline for the IRS to receive your tax return is April 15 of each year.
+The deadline for the IRS to receive your tax return can be found on the IRS website.
 You should have the following forms and information available when preparing to file:

 • Visa/Immigration Status information